Incident Reporting & Helping a Student in Crisis

 • Remind the student that there are consequences to disruptive behavior, but do not engage in a power struggle.

-• If you have concerns about potential substance abuse, ask the student to leave class to address the situation in private.
+• If you have concerns about potential substance misuse, ask the student to leave class to address the situation in private.

 • If the student does not leave or can not be de-escalated, call Campus Safety.